-Notre Dame has produced 29 All-America and 39 all-conference selections along with having 30 student-athletes drafted into Major League Lacrosse (MLL).
+Since 2007, Notre Dame has produced 43 All-America and 51 all-conference selections along with having 30 student-athletes drafted into Major League Lacrosse (MLL).
 Ten of those draft picks have been close defensemen or long-stick midfielders.

-Since the beginning of the `07 season (a span of 95 games), the Irish have limited opponents to seven goals or fewer 66 times.
-Notre Dame has limited foes to four goals or fewer 16 times during that stretch.
+Since the beginning of the `07 season (a span of 159 games), the Irish have limited opponents to seven goals or fewer 85 times and they have held foes to four goals or fewer on 19 occasions.